 Display the Student Materials sheet for question #13.
+Use a blank piece of paper to cover all rows below the first row.
 Point to the first row.
-"Tell me which one has more dots, this one," point to the first button, "or this one?" point to the second button.
+Tell me which one has more dots, this one," point to the first button, "or this one?" point to the second button.
 Record the student's response on the Scoring Sheet.
-Repeat for each row.
+Move the blank paper below the next row and repeat for all remaining rows.

-1 pt. for each correctly identified group (5 pts. possible)
+■ 1 pt. for each correctly identified group (5 pts. possible)